Reminder: WRC Trip to the Dominican Republic, Participation Welcome

 This Dominican Republic tour is part of an ongoing series of overseas trips for administrators at WRC affiliate universities and colleges.
 The purpose of these tours is to afford administrators who are leaders at their institutions on code of conduct matters the opportunity for hands-on engagement with local stakeholders and local labor rights issues.
 Countries visited on previous tours include Thailand, Cambodia and El Salvador.

 The full itinerary will include meetings and factory tours in Santo Domingo, the Dominican capital, and in nearby locales, including the town where the Alta Gracia factory is located; a trip to Santiago, a hub of apparel production several hours by car to the North; and a trip to the Haitian border, including a visit to a free trade zone immediately across the border in Haiti.
 The truncated itinerary will omit the Santiago and border portions of the trip.

 Below, you will find more detailed information about the study tour, including a tentative itinerary, an outline of costs for participants, and background on the Dominican Republic.
-If you have questions or would like to discuss the possibility of joining either the March or May tours, please contact me or my colleague Theresa Haas by email or by phone at the WRC office.
-People who wish to participate in the March tour are asked to notify us no later than January 24.
-The deadline for May tour participants is March 21.
+If you have questions or would like to discuss the possibility of joining the tour, please contact me or my colleague Theresa Haas or by phone at the WRC office.
+People who wish to participate in the tour are asked to notify us as soon as possible.

 We hope you will consider joining us.